Hilsonmenwho/Hilsonmenwho/README.md

 **I know, if you dance with fate, Then I know, I know, you'll enhance your state**

-*. ⋆•Dni: Proshipers, comshipers, darkshipers ect / Zoophiles / Maps(basicly the basic dni citera)
+*. ⋆•Dni: pro/dark/comshiters / Zoophiles / Maps(basicly the basic dni citera)

 **[...]**